-Although SLDC issued shares to the shareholders of Arcosouth following the merger, to date, Kashtha Holdings, Inc. (described below) owns 98.5% of Savya.
-Currently, SLDC has an authorized capital stock of ₱200,000,000.00 where its total subscribed and paid up capital are at ₱50,750,000.00 and ₱12,750,000.00, respectively.
+Although SLDC issued shares to the shareholders of Arcosouth following the merger, to date, Kashtha Holdings, Inc. (described below) owns 98.5% of SLDC.
+Currently, SLDC has an authorized capital stock of \$\mathbb{P}\$200,000,000.00 where its total subscribed and paid-up capital are at \$\mathbb{P}\$50,750,000.00 and \$\mathbb{P}\$12,750,000.00, respectively.

-In a shareholders' agreement, it was agreed that SLDC will be owned 50:50 between Kashtha and the principal shareholder of Arcosouth17 such that the former will have 100% of the economic interest in the North Tower of Savya Financial Center, while the latter will have 100% economic interest in the South Tower.
+In a shareholders' agreement, it was agreed that SLDC will be owned 50:50 between Kashtha Holdings, Inc. and the principal shareholder of Arcosouth16 such that the former will have 100% economic interest in the North Tower of Savya Financial Center, while the latter will have 100% economic interest in the South Tower.
 Under this arrangement, Kashtha is entitled to all the profits from and is responsible for all the funding requirements of the North Tower of Savya Financial Center only.

 - ix.
-Kashtha Holdings, Inc. (KHI) was incorporated on 01 October 2019 as a joint venture company between ALCO and Mitsubishi Estate Company, Limited (MEC), a corporation duly organized and existing under the laws of Japan18, for purposes of holding their investment in SLDC.
+Kashtha Holdings, Inc. (KHI) was incorporated on 01 October 2019 as a joint venture company between ALCO and Mitsubishi Estate Company, Limited (MEC), a corporation duly organized and existing under the laws of Japan17, for purposes of holding their investment in SLDC.
 KHI is owned 60% by ALCO and 40% by MEC. - x.
-Urban Property Holdings, Inc. (UPHI) was incorporated on 23 January 1995 and is presently the registered owner of a 33-hectare property located in Calamba, Laguna, which may be developed in the future subject to market conditions.
+Urban Property Holdings, Inc. (UPHI) was incorporated on 23 January 1995 and is presently the registered owner of a 33-hectare property located in Calamba, Laguna, which may be developed in the future subject to market conditions. - xi.
+Zileya Land Development Corporation was incorporated on 28 December 2015 with the primary purpose of engaging in the realty development business.
+This is the investment vehicle ALCO used to acquire 47.4% of the property which will be the site for the Makati CBD Residential Project 1 located at 839 Antonio Arnaiz Avenue, Legazpi Village, 1200 Makati City.